coursera-dl/edx-dl/README.md

         pip install --upgrade edx-dl

+2. If you get an error like `"YouTube said: Please sign in to view this video."`, then we can't do much about it.
+You can try to pass your credentials to `youtube-dl` (see https://github.com/rg3/youtube-dl#authentication-options) with the use of `edx-dl`'s option `--youtube-dl-options`.
+If it doesn't work, then you will have to tell `edx-dl` to ignore the download of that particular video with the option `--ignore-errors`.

-2. If the problem persists, feel free to [open an issue][issue] in our bugtracker, please fill the issue template with *as much information as possible*.
+3. If the problem persists, feel free to [open an issue][issue] in our bugtracker, please fill the issue template with *as much information as possible*.